Notes and Posts

 A Proposal for TruesightBench

-A benchmark for evaluating "truesight," where LLMs infer specific information about a text's author—such as native language, profession, or device used—from features not explicitly present in the content.
-The mechanism is not mysterious: a model trained to predict the next token learns that the strongest predictor of which tokens come next is who is writing.
+A benchmark for evaluating "truesight," where LLMs infer specific information about a text's author (native language, profession, device used) from features not explicitly present in the content.

 Read on LessWrong → -